Jilissa Zoltko Showcases Her Perky Assets & Taut Tummy In New Bikini Snaps

-Jilissa Zoltko returned to her Instagram page on January 18 to tantalize her 1 million followers with another look at her incredibly toned figure.
+Jilissa Zoltko returned to Instagram on January 18 to tantalize her 1 million followers with another look at her incredibly toned figure.
 In the post, the American model looked like a total smokeshow in a blue bikini from a brand called Bomba Bambola that perfectly suited her fit physique.

 Jilissa was snapped outdoors in her sexy two-piece swimsuit.
 In the first snapshot, she was photographed from the thighs up, giving a good look at her hourglass figure.
 The hottie tugged at her bikini top as she tilted her head to the side, gazing at the lens with a sultry expression.

-In the fourth and fifth snaps, Jilissa angled her body slightly sideways and placed her left foot forward.
-The stance gave more emphasis on her perky buns.
-In one of the pics, she looked over her shoulder and smiled at the photographer.
-Coconut trees and other plants were visible behind her, and it gave her photos a tropical vibe.

 Jilissa flaunted her curves in a teeny bikini set that left little to the imagination.
-The top boasted tiny triangle cups that seemed to strain to contain her shapely breasts.
+The top boasted tiny triangle cups that strained to contain her shapely breasts.
 It also had a plunging neckline that offered a generous view of her décolletage.
-The tightness of the piece pushed her breasts inward — making her cleavage noticeable.
+The tightness of the piece pushed her breasts inward, emphasizing her cleavage.
 The straps had chains, similar to that of a Chanel bag strap.

 She wore a pair of scanty bottoms that featured a low-cut waistline, which allowed her to show an ample amount of skin across her toned midsection.
 Like the top, it had the same chain straps that clung to her hips, highlighting her flat tummy and abs.
 It also had a high-cut design and a thong feature that perfectly showcased her booty.